DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 4. The value of the y intercept is same as the value of the atmospheric pressure.

 ## Evaluation
-The method used to measure the molar density was determined to be very accurate as the percentage uncertainty of the method was very
+The method used to measure the molar density was determined to be very accurate as the percentage uncertainty of the method was very low.
+The second objective yielded a very high uncertainty in the value of the atmospheric which means that there is a lot of room for improvement in the second method.

 ## Reflection